FelixFester/HentaiCMS/README.md

 ## Features
 - Themes support.
 Full support of .css out of box.
+- Default theme support dark mode.
+To check this out, enable dark mode in your system (Android), switch to dark theme (Windows 10/11, Linux) and etc.
 - Theme switcher.
 Open settings to select your favourite theme that would work on all pages!
 - Maintenance mode.
 In hentaicms.php code you can adjust flag to "true" to enable maintenance.
 And "false" to disable.
 Maintenance mode also using .md file for it's page.
 - Built-in ability to mark certain pages as NSFW.